shuvo2085/portfolio/README.md

 # portfolio
-I develop the portfolio using HTML, CSS, JavaScript.
+I develop the portfolio using HTML, CSS .